Rainless weather expected in capital

 By Laman Ismayilova

-Rainless weather is expected in Baku on July 23.
-Strong northwest wind will blow.
+Changeable cloudy and rainless weather is expected in Baku.
+Mild northwest wind will intensify occasionally.

-The sea water temperature will be +22-23°C on northern beaches in Sumgayit, Novkhani, Pirshaghi, Nardaran, Bilgah, Zagulba, while +23-24°C on south beaches in Turkan, Hovsan, Sahil and Shikh.
+The sea water temperature will be +23-24°C on northern beaches in Sumgayit, Novkhani, Pirshaghi, Nardaran, Bilgah, Zagulba, while +24-25°C on south beaches in Turkan, Hovsan, Sahil, Shikh.

-The weather will be mainly rainless in country's regions.
-However, rain is expected in some mountainous areas in the evening.
-Lightning and hail are also forecasted.
-West wind will intensify in some places.
+Rain is expected in northern and western regions.
+Torrential rain, lightning and hail are predicted in some places.
+West wind will occasionally intensify in some places.

 ---